qalle2/finmorph/README.md

 * `finals.csv`: words that occur as final parts of compounds (and possibly non-finally or alone) (~8,400 words)
 * `nonfinals.txt`: words that occur as non-final parts of compounds (not finally) (~5,300 words)

-Also generates this file under the same directory as the project:
+Also generates these files under the same directory as the project:
-* `stats.txt`: a table of noun/verb counts by declension/conjugation, syllable count and ending
+* `stats-nounverb.txt`: a table of noun/verb counts by declension/conjugation, syllable count and ending
+* `stats-compound.txt`: a table of compound counts by number of parts and number of letters

 ### test.py
 Argument: which program to test ('n'=noundecl.py, 'v'=verbconj.py).